Français

 • You cannot fight over the pavisier.

 • Arrows and bolts: Archers and crossbowmen can only target people with head protection which is everyone except possibly other archers.
 The target must be at least 8 paces away, ie. 8 yards.
-A ‘fair blow’ from an arrow is a hit you feel or notice, no matter where it has stuck.
-A direct hit to the face, whether opened face or visored bascinet, counts as 3 fair blows.
+A ‘fair blow’ from an arrow is a hit you feel or notice, no matter where it has struck.
+A direct hit to the face, whether opened-face or visored bascinet, counts as 3 fair blows.
 In some cases you may be called out by a marshal due to volume of fire without actually being hit.
 (Example: Imagine five archers shooting at one spearman.
 The spearman has decent armor but is alone with nowhere to run.
-Rather than make the archers expend many shafts, the Marshal declares the spearman hit after one volley.)
+Rather than make the archers expend many shafts, the marshal declares the spearman hit after one volley.)

 IMPORTANT NOTE